zemanpeter/zemanpeter.github.io/_pages/about.md

 #social: false  # includes social icons at the bottom of the page
 ---

+I am a postdoc at the Department of Algebra, Faculty of Mathematics and Physics, Charles University.
+I am working on the ERC Synergy project [POCOCOP](https://pococop.eu), supervised by [Libor Barto](https://www2.karlin.mff.cuni.cz/~barto/index.html).

-I am a postdoc at the [Technical University of Denmark](https://www.dtu.dk).
+2023--2024: I was a postdoc at the [Technical University of Denmark](https://www.dtu.dk).
 I am working on a [project](https://www.carlsbergfondet.dk/da/Forskningsaktiviteter/Bevillingsstatistik/Bevillingsoversigt/CF21_0682_David-E-Roberson), led by [David Roberson](https://sites.google.com/site/davideroberson/), which relates [quantum information theory](https://en.wikipedia.org/wiki/Quantum_information) and [graph homomorphisms](https://en.wikipedia.org/wiki/Graph_homomorphism).

 2022: I was a postdoc at the [University of Neuchâtel](https://www.unine.ch), hosted by [Alexander Kolpakov](https://sashakolpakov.wordpress.com).